Car Rental Cancun

 - La Ruta de Los Cenotes - The route of the cenotes, which are pits that were formed after the limestone bedrock collapsed and the groundwater beneath was exposed.
 Though it is not the only place where they occur, cenotes are particularly associated with the Yucatan Peninsula.
 The sinkholes were regarded by the Maya as a way to the afterlife and were therefore treated as holy.
 Many Mayan cities were formed around cenotes, as they made it easy for the inhabitants to get water.
 Although cenotes can be found across the peninsula, La Ruta is a route with many cenotes along one road.
 The route begins just south of Puerto Morelos which itself is south of Cancun.
 From there, travel west towards Leona Vicario, stopping wherever you find a great cenote.

-Note: Cars rented in Mexico, as a general rule, are not allowed to be taken to any country other than the United States.
+Note: Cars rented in Mexico, in most cases, are not allowed to be taken to any country other than the United States.
 It is, of course, highly unlikely that anyone renting a car in Cancun would want to take the car to the United States.
-Belize and Guatemala are both much more reasonable as destinations within reach of Cancun.
-Unfortunately, it is not possible to take a rental car to either, nor are rental cars available at the borders of either country.
-It is possible to rent a car in either country if either arriving by air or by taking a bus from the border to a city in which rental cars are available.
+Belize and Guatemala are both much more reasonable destinations within reach of Cancun.
+It is not possible to take a rental car across the borders if you rent from one of the major international suppliers.
+It is, however, possible to travel to Belize if you rent from either American Car Rental or Adocar.
+It is also possible to travel to Guatemala for a hefty fee (180 USD at the time of writing) if you use American Car Rental.

 - Belize - Anyone spending more than a few days on the Mayan Riviera shouldn’t miss also going to Belize.
 An affordable ferry exists from Chetumal to the town of San Pedro on Ambergris Caye.
 In Chetumal, you can leave your rental car in a secured parking lot called Estacionamiento "Del Centro.”
 They are not open on Sunday, but will probably meet you to let you get your car, especially if you arrange this in advance.
 From San Pedro, it is possible to travel further to Caye Caulker and Belize City by ferry.
 Flights on small aircraft are also an option.
 Note that immigration procedures will take place upon arrival in San Pedro and when you return to Chetumal.